 Colin L. Soskolne, PhD

-, is Professor emeritus from the University of Alberta, Edmonton, Canada.
+, is Professor emeritus, University of Alberta, Edmonton, Canada.
 He was professor of epidemiology in the School of Public Health for 28 years (1985 – 2013).
-Through 2019, he holds an Adjunct Professor appointment in the Health Research Institute, University of Canberra, Australia.
-He remains an active Fellow in both the Collegium Ramazzini and American College of Epidemiology.
+Through 2019, he held an Adjunct Professor appointment in the Health Research Institute, University of Canberra, Australia.
+He was Fellow in both the Collegium Ramazzini

-Since before his retirement, Dr. Soskolne continues to devote substantial volunteer time to the International Joint Policy Committee of the Societies of Epidemiology
+Since before his retirement in 2013, Dr. Soskolne continued to devote substantial volunteer time to formally establishing the International Joint Policy Committee of the Societies of Epidemiology

-) for it to become an effective counter-weight to moneyed influence and the misuse of epidemiology in the formulation of public health policy.
-In the public interest, the IJPC-SE calls for "Health for all through ethical, independent and transparent science".
+(INEP) in 2017, as a public charity in the USA.
+His ambitious goal was to see INEP become an effective counter-weight to moneyed influence and the misuse of epidemiology in the formulation of public health policy.
+In the public interest, INEP calls for "Health for all through ethical, independent and transparent science".

 Dr. Soskolne obtained his BSc (1970) and BSc Honours (1971) degrees in Applied Mathematics and Computer Science from the University of the Witwatersrand, Johannesburg, South Africa.
 His PhD in Epidemiology (1982) is from the University of Pennsylvania, Philadelphia, USA.
 For his doctoral dissertation, he was awarded the 1983 Society for Epidemiologic Research annual Student Prize.